AllenSam-5/GitHub.io/README.md

 # mod2_solution
-HTML, CSS and JavaScript Course
-This is my README for the Module 2 Assignment
+This is my README for the Module 2 Assignment of the HTML, CSS and JavaScript Course.
+Please check my code to see if there are any mistakes.
+Thanks for reading!